AdaGold/task-list-api/ada-project-docs/wave_01.md

 ### Tips

-- To work with date information, we can import the `datetime` data type with the import line `from datetime import datetime`. `datetime`
+- To work with date information, we can import the `datetime` data type with the import line `from datetime import datetime`.
 - SQLAlchemy supports optional, or _nullable_, columns with specific syntax.
 - Don't forget to run:
   - `flask db init` once during setup